Anomalous dimension and quasinormal modes of flavor branes: Holographic bottom-up D3/D7 model with chiral symmetry breaking

 We add the chiral symmetry breaking mechanism in the model by considering a new dilaton profile function $h$

 in the DBI action of the D7 branes

 where P[G] is the pullback of the background metric $G_{ab}$ given in \eqref{bulkmetric} as

 Here $ \{a,b\} $ run over $ 10-$ dimensional background metric, $ \xi_{\mu} $ and $ X^a $ are the coordinate of D7 brane and the background coordinates, respectively.
-The constant $C$ is a single scale in the function $h$ and we set it to be one in units $\Lambda_{\text{QCD}}=1$.
+The constant $C$ is a dimensionful parameter and in units of temperature it is a free parameter in the model.
+We we set it to be one in this study.

 Now we explain the important role of the function $h(\rho)$ in the model.
 It is an effective dilaton field.
 One should notice that the dilaton field in $\mathcal{N}=4$ SYM theory is constant and does not run by changing the scale of the energy but in this bottom-up model, it is a non-trivial function that triggers chiral symmetry breaking.
 There exists also some assumptions for choosing the appropriate function $h$.
 In the UV it returns a constant with $\gamma=0$ but runs to a fixed point value at low energy.
 The equation \eqref{profileh1} is a simple choice for $h$ that satisfies the conditions but finding the precise form of $h$ using a top-down model is not easy.
-It was shown that using the exact form of the running coupling from QCD as the running of anomalous dimension of condensate is subtle thus a tachyon field studied as a dual to the chiral condensate and holographic beta functions engineered \cite{Jarvinen:2011qe}.
+Applying the precise model of the running coupling from QCD to the evolution of the anomalous dimension of the condensate presents complexities.
+Consequently, a tachyon field was examined in relation to the chiral condensate, and holographic beta functions were meticulously constructed as outlined in \cite{Jarvinen:2011qe}.
+The parameter $C$ is a free parameter and is a crucial scale in the context of the model and implies transition from weak to strong coupling.
+By setting $C=1$, one essentially normalizes the scale, which simplifies the analysis of the theory's behavior as it transitions between these coupling regimes.
+At finite temperature, we set it to the IR physics at the horizon.